How to Draw an Ant

 Step 1.
 Draw The Ant’s Head

-You’ll notice that it’s rounder on the left side, and flatter on the bottom right side.
+It looks a bit rounder on the left and flatter on the bottom right, tilted slightly diagonally.

 Step 2.
 Draw The First Part of the Thorax